yawaramin/scala-modules/README.md

     annotation from the module declaration and letting Scala infer a subtype of the signature trait for our module.

-    These types of ascription are described in (Tofte, n.d., p.
+    These types of ascription are described in Tofte (n.d., p.
 4).

   - We define the module (`IntStrFn`) inside an object `MyCode` because in Scala, `val`s and `def`s can't be in the toplevel--they need to